 Africa Oil is a Canadian oil and gas company with producing and development assets in deep-water offshore Nigeria.
-The Company also has a portfolio of exploration and appraisal assets in West and South of Africa, as well as Guyana.
-The Company holds its interests through direct ownership interests in concessions and through its shareholdings in investee companies, including: Prime; Impact; Africa Energy; and Eco.
+The Company also has a portfolio of development and exploration assets in West and South of Africa.
+The Company holds its interests through direct ownership interests in concessions and through its shareholdings in investee companies, including: Prime; Impact; and Africa Energy.